ibexa/documentation-developer/docs/api/url_reference/logicalnot_criterion.md

 # LogicalNot Criterion

-The [`LogicalNot` URL Criterion](https://github.com/ezsystems/ezplatform-kernel/blob/v1.0.0/eZ/Publish/API/Repository/Values/URL/Query/Criterion/LogicalNot.php) matches a URL if the given criterion does not match.
+The [`LogicalNot` URL Criterion](https://github.com/ezsystems/ezplatform-kernel/blob/v1.0.0/eZ/Publish/API/Repository/Values/URL/Query/Criterion/LogicalNot.php) matches a URL if the provided criterion does not match.

 It takes only one criterion in the array parameter.